 Capacity providers can be used for ECS Fargate tasks, and ECS EC2 backed tasks.

 Fargate capacity providers enable you to use both Fargate and Fargate Spot capacity with your Amazon ECS tasks.
+Fargate Spot uses spare compute capacity and provides up to 70% savings compared to Fargate.
+When AWS needs the capacity back, your tasks will be interrupted with a two-minute warning.
+With Fargate Spot you can run interruption tolerant Amazon ECS tasks at a fraction of the cost.
 For more information, check out the official AWS documentation.

-Amazon ECS on EC2 capacity providers enable customers to use Cluster Auto Scaling, allowing the focus of the customer to shift from managing autoscaling the backend infrastructure, to focusing on supporting the application. for more information on Amazon ECS Cluster Auto Scaling, For more information, check out the official AWS documentation.
+Amazon ECS on EC2 capacity providers enable customers to use Cluster Auto Scaling, allowing the focus of the customer to shift from managing autoscaling the backend infrastructure, to focusing on supporting the application.
+With EC2 Capacity providers, customers can also spread their tasks across different Auto Scaling groups, for example spreading tasks across an on-demand Auto Scaling group and an Auto Scaling group composed of EC2 Spot instances.
+For more information, check out the official AWS documentation.

 Let’s move on to the next section, where we will enable a capacity provider strategy for Fargate services.